*Updated: July 7, 2022

 Last week, we established that mastering the ability to write at a faster speed is essential to earning more.
 We explored how paramount creating positive writing rituals and using time management skills in aiding this goal.

-Now, we’re ready for Act 2, and the main player here is time-management.
+Now, we’re ready for Act 2, and the main player here is time management.
 The fact is that you are not a writing machine, and need food, water, sleep, and social interaction to survive.
 It’s all about how you harness the time you do have, even if that’s only 20 minutes a day.
-Chances are, this is an area where all of of us could stand a few improvements.
+Chances are, this is an area where all of us could stand a few improvements.